KatrinaTom/T1A3_TerminalApp/README.md

 * Easy to understand inputs and enter in details
 * Easy/ Medium/ Hard Challenges
 * Entertaining story line
-* Keeping in line with the an Adventure - it will have a series of challenges
+* Keeping in line with the Adventure - it will have a series of challenges

 End User being someone that enjoys a simple game, and can use a computer with ease.